dbnschools/moodle-theme_learnr/README.md

 # LearnR
 A Moodle 4.0 Boost child theme made for learners.
 The LearnR theme builds on the new layouts and user experiences introduced in Moodle 4.0.
 LearnR provides a variety of layouts and options that allow you to provide incredibly structured navigation and pathways to course materials.
 Continuing the line of evolve-D, Pioneer, and Fordson, the LearnR theme is focused on a student going from “login to learning” quickly and easily.

+## Ver 1.6
+* Added course display options for categories and homepage.
+There are 10 different ways to display course tiles in categories and the site home page.
+* Added course progressbar to course main pages.
+* Fixed various styling issues.
+* Added Easy Enrollment form integration to show the easy enrollment form on the site home, dashboard, and my courses page.
+Just install Easy Enrollment and turn it on.
+The form will automatically appear on the pages.

 ## Ver 1.5
 * Added Icon Navigation bar to Dashboard, My Courses, and Home pages of the site
 * Initial feature set is implemented